ddkohler/mx2-alloying/README.md

 ## folder structure

 ### data folder
+-

 ### figures folder
 - `figures.py` generates all figures.
   - Make sure to set `save=True` to generate pngs
-- Individual scripts are made for each figure.
+- Each figure has an individual scripts that creates it.
 You can run these scripts to generate specific figures.
   - e.g. on Windows: `python raman_si.py`
   - For interactive figures (e.g. pyqt), run file with argument 0:
     `python raman_si.py 0`